 ARTIST RESIDENCE, OXFORDSHIRE

-With every new opening, the Artist Residence grows up.
+With every new opening, the Artist Residence group grows up.
 First came addresses in Brighton and Penzance, two bohemian, laid-back hotels, reflective of their coastal setting.
-Next, Pimlico, a besuited pad that doffed its hat to London’s metropolitan guests.
+Next, Pimlico, a besuited pad that doffed its hat to London’s metropolitan hotel-lovers.
 Finally, the group’s first country retreat: a honey-hued pub in the Oxfordshire Cotswolds, with a thatched roof, flagstones floors and crackling fires, all present and correct.
 Aside from that deference to tradition, this is really a playful pub at heart.
 The bar’s lined with neon art works by Andy Doig and framed Harland Miller Penguin prints.
 The menu’s all squid-ink arancini and onglet with bone-marrow sauce.
 Acoustic music sessions often take place fireside come evening and the barman’s a pro at judging whether it’s time for an espresso martini (night before) or bloody Mary (morning after).
 Get snowed in, and you’ll want for nothing…